emir-munoz/data-science-pj/README.md

 - ranking.py: contains methods to query Twitter using given keywords.
 Once a tweet is retrieved, some user information is extracted and used to assign a weight of importance for that user.
 - user_profile.txt: is an example of the JSON retrieved for a given user.

-NOTE: Twitter allows just 150 queries for user profile per day, using the same credentials.
+NOTE: Twitter allows just 150 queries for user profile per hour, using the same credentials.